Chief Conductor and Music Director: NorrlandsOperan

 Chief Conductor: Aalborg Symfoniorkester

 A champion of new music, Rumon Gamba has given several high profile premieres including the world premiere of Nico Muhly’s Two Boys at English National Opera, and Swedish premieres of Poul Ruders' Dancer in the Dark and Mark-Anthony Turnage’s Blood on the Floor – both with NorrlandsOperan.
-He has also conducted the Icelandic premiere of Turnage’s Scherzoid (a co-commission with New York and London Philharmonic Orchestras) and the world premiere of Brett Dean’s Viola Concerto with the BBC Symphony Orchestra.
+Last season they gave the world premiere of Fredrik Högberg’s Ice Concerto – a work in which interactive digital media is a core part of the performance.
+Gamba has also conducted the Icelandic premiere of Turnage’s Scherzoid (a co-commission with the New York Philharmonic and London Philharmonic Orchestra) and the world premiere of Brett Dean’s Viola Concerto with the BBC Symphony Orchestra.

 "The performances [of D'Indy orchestral works], from the Iceland Symphony under Rumon Gamba, are faultless."
 (Tim Ashley, The Guardian, April 2013)